V-Sekai-fire/aria-character-core/apps/aria_neon_frontlines/decisions/vsekai_system_architecture_plan.md

 ⚡ **Massive Scalability**

-- Erlang/Elixir game server handling thousands of concurrent players
+- Erlang/Elixir game server handling a plethora of concurrent players
 - PostgreSQL with TimescaleDB for lightning-fast time-series data
 - Horizontal scaling that grows with your community